 - How microstructure and alloy composition influence metal strength.

-- How common manufacturing processes are used to modify metal microstructure to obtain desired mechanical properties.
+- How composition, cold-working, and heat treating are used to modify metal microstructure to obtain desired mechanical properties.

-Often described as “metallurgy for non-metallurgists”, this course was designed for people who want an introduction to metallurgy, or want to refresh what they learned years ago in a college metallurgy course.
+This course was designed for people who want an introduction to metallurgy, or want to refresh what they learned years ago in a college metallurgy course.
 Understanding the concepts taught in this course is critical for making good design and manufacturing decisions, solving quality problems, and having more meaningful conversations with suppliers, customers, and engineers.
 The concepts taught are applicable to all alloys, with examples provided for aluminum, brass, and steel alloys.